Digital Speech Recognition Systems in an Anatomical Pathology Practice

 Additional Information

-Intended audience: The course is intended for grossers including histology techs, pathologists' assistants, and pathology residents.
-The content may benefit those working with surgical pathology specimens, and dictating gross descriptions in pathology reports.
+Intended Audience: This course is intended for histology technicians and technologists, supervisors, pathologists’ assistants, and pathology residents.
+This content may benefit those working with surgical pathology specimens, performing autopsies, and dictating gross descriptions in pathology reports.

-Author Information: Andrey I. Khramtsov, MD, PhD, MS, PA (ASCP) earned an MD/PhD degree at the St. Petersburg State Medical Academy (Russia).
+Andrey I. Khramtsov, MD, PhD, MS, PA(ASCP)CM, earned an MD/PhD degree at the St. Petersburg State Medical Academy.
 He was a pathologist in various hospitals and universities in Russia and as a senior scientist at the U. of Chicago.
-He also holds a MS degree from the Pathologists' Assistant Program at the Rosalind Franklin University of Medicine and Science.
-Currently he is working in the Department of Pathology and Laboratory Medicine Ann & Robert H. Lurie Children's Hospital of Chicago.
+He also holds an MS degree from the Pathologists' Assistant Program at the Rosalind Franklin University of Medicine and Science.
+Currently, he is working in the Department of Pathology and Laboratory Medicine at Ann & Robert H. Lurie Children's Hospital of Chicago.

-Author Information: Galina F. Khramtsova, MD, PhD, MS, HTL (ASCP) earned an MD/PhD degree at the St. Petersburg State I.I.
-Mechnikov Medical Academy (Russia).
-She also holds a MS degree in biology from the St. Petersburg State University (Russia).
-Currently she is working as a senior scientist in the Department of Medicine at the U. of Chicago.
+Galina F. Khramtsova, MD, PhD, MS, HTL(ASCP)CM, earned an MD/PhD degree at the St. Petersburg State I.I.
+Mechnikov Medical Academy and an MS degree in biology from St. Petersburg State University.
+She currently works as a senior scientist in the Department of Medicine at the U. of Chicago.

 This course is part of: